 In this course, students learn the techniques of hair coloring and hair lightening.
 Emphasis is placed on color application, laws, levels and classifications of color and problem-solving.
 Upon completion, the student will be able to identify all classifications of hair coloring and the effects on the hair.
 This is a CORE course.
 Note: There is an approved standardized plan-of-instruction for this course.
+Credits: 3

-COS 116 - Hair Coloring Lab.
+Prerequisites: As required by college.
+Co-Requisites: COS 116 - Hair Coloring Lab.